Field theories of active particle systems and their entropy production: #1

 as the $n$-point number density of $N$ particles of the same species.
 Fixing $n-1$ particle coordinates and considering only the dependence of the $n$-point density on $\xvec_n$, the latter might ``encounter'' any of the ``undetermined, other'' $N-(n-1)$ particles in an integral, so that integrating over $\xvec_n$ produces

-This marginalisation property is owed to the density accounting for \emph{distinct particles}, \Eref{density_indistinguishable_from_propagator}, as it constructed using $n$ annihilator operators, which each contribute with a local particle number count and then remove (annihilate) one particle locally, so that it cannot contribute towards further counts.
+This marginalisation property applies even when the system is ``not ergodic'' with particles being trapped or not equilibrated, in which case both right and left-hand side of \Eref{marginalisation_densityN} depend also on the initial positions of all particles as well as time. \Eref{marginalisation_densityN} is owed to the density accounting for \emph{distinct particles}, implemented in \Eref{density_indistinguishable_from_propagator}, which is constructed using $n$ annihilator operators.
+Each of those contribute with a local particle number count and then remove (annihilate) one particle locally, so that it cannot contribute towards further counts.

 Using \Eref{marginalisation_densityN} repeatedly gives

 and generally

 to be contrasted with the one-point density of distinguishable particles, \Eref{marginalisation_densityN_i_distinguishable}.